Walden, Ontario: Worthington

+Worthington was located near the community of Beaver Lake.
+Worthington was settled in 1892 by employees of the Worthington Mine, and reached a population of around 400.
+In 1927, the mine collapsed, partially damaging the town.
+The mine permanently closed shortly after, and the original townsite was abandoned.
+Worthington continues to exist as a postal designation.
+None of the original buildings remain.

 Transportation

 Some of Walden's various communities are served by GOVA's 101 Lively bus, which departs Naughton Community Centre for the downtown Sudbury transit terminal approximately every 2 hours, though there is more frequent service on weekday mornings.
 Along the way, it stops throughout Lively, Copper Cliff, and the west end of Sudbury, before terminating at the South End transit hub.
 As of 2019, there is no local bus service to the communities further to the west, such as Whitefish and Beaver Lake; however, GOVA also operates an auxiliary taxi service which covers as far as Whitefish.

 No intercity transit is available in the Walden area despite most of its communities being situated along the Trans-Canada Highway.
 The closest intercity transit to the area is in downtown Sudbury, or alternatively an Ontario Northland flag stop in Nairn Centre.